Black Loyalist: Sierra Leone

 Some Black Loyalists were transported to London, where they struggled to create new lives.
 Sympathy for the black veterans who had fought for the British stimulated support for the Committee for the Relief of the Black Poor.
 This organization backed the resettlement of the black poor from London to a new British colony of Sierra Leone in West Africa.
 In addition, Black Loyalists in Nova Scotia were offered the opportunity to relocate, and about half chose to move to the new colony.
-Today the descendants of these pioneers are known as the Sierra Leone Creole people, or Krios.
+Today, the descendants of these pioneers are known as the Sierra Leone Creole people, or Krios.
 They live primarily in the Western Area of Freetown.

 Black Loyalists from the American South brought their languages to Freetown, such as Gullah from the Low Country and African American Vernacular English.
 Their lingua franca was a strong influence on the descendants of this community, who developed Krio as a language.
-Many of the Sierra Leone Creoles or Krios can trace their ancestry directly to their Black Loyalist ancestors.
+Many Sierra Leone Creoles or Krios can trace their ancestry directly to their Black Loyalist ancestors.

 An example of such an ancestor is Harry Washington, likely born about 1740 in The Gambia, enslaved as a young man and shipped to Virginia.
 He was purchased by George Washington in 1763; he escaped about 1776 in Virginia to British lines, eventually making his way to New York.
 He was among free blacks evacuated to Nova Scotia by the British following the war.
 He later took the opportunity to migrate to Freetown in Africa.
-There by 1800 he became the leader of a rebellion against colonial rule and faced a military tribunal.
+By 1800, he became the leader of a rebellion against colonial rule and faced a military tribunal.
 His descendants are part of the Creole population, who make up 5.8% of the total.